Overview: The Association & Council

 - New members will be added to the council — representing the parties who hold Libra in custody and operate validator nodes — upon the achievement of certain network growth milestones, including the adoption by the council of a technical plan for becoming permissionless.

 - The pace of transition, as well as the technical and network growth milestones, will be determined by the Libra Association Council.
-By the fifth anniversary of the network, at least 20 percent of the voting power in the council will be allocated to node operators based on the quantity of Libra held by them, not just the quantity of investment tokens.
+By the fifth anniversary of the network, at least 20 percent of the voting power in the council will be allocated to node operators based on the quantity of Libra held by them.

-- Irrespective of the Libra Investment Tokens and/or Libra held by it, a single Founding Member can only be represented by the greater of one vote or 1 percent of the total votes in the council.
+- A single Founding Member can only be represented by the greater of one vote or 1 percent of the total votes in the council.
 The cap does not apply to validator nodes that are not Founding Members, i.e. that join the network only through holding Libra in custody.

-- The board, based on the recommendation of the Libra Social Impact Advisory Board (SIAB, see below), may delegate some of or all these votes to SIPs (see below) or research institutions, provided that:
+- The board, based on the recommendation of the Libra Social Impact Advisory Board (SIAB, see below), may delegate some of the votes to SIPs (see below) or research institutions, provided that:

-- They are capable and committed to operate a validator node and, hence, participate in governance but are not able to make the minimum investment of $10 million;
+- They are capable and committed to operate a validator node and, hence, participate in governance but are not able to make the minimum commitment of $10 million to the project;

 - They meet the other eligibility criteria for a participating SIP or research institution (set here);